cacipeggy/jquery-plugins/tabSize/README.md

     9               Verve                   Bitter Sweet Symphony   1997
     10              U2                              With Or Without You             1987

-After running the plugin, the element's CSS tabSize property is either set to 4, or if unsupported, tabs are correctly converted to spaces, lining up the text columns as expected:
+After running the plugin...

     jQuery('pre').tabSize(4);

+...the element's CSS tabSize property is either set to 4, or if unsupported, tabs are correctly converted to spaces, lining up the text columns as expected:

     |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |
     Rank    Artist          Song                    Year